cloudscribe/sample-membership-paywall/TaskProcessingService/README.md

 * Email Settings using either SMTP, SendGrid, Mailgun, or Elastic Email
 * other option settings seen there

 For testing in a development environment you should copy the appsettings.json file as appsettings.Development.json.
 This file is only used in debug mode and will override the main appsettings.json file.
-In our git repository we have tha file gitignored to prevent credentials from going into the repository.
+In our git repository we have that file gitignored to prevent credentials from going into the repository.

-For prodiuctions environments it is reomeended to copy the appsettings.json file as appsettings.Production.json
+For production environments it is reomeended to copy the appsettings.json file as appsettings.Production.json

 Note that Hangfire has a set of tables it will create, you can use the same database or a different one for the Hangfire data, this example code just uses the same database as the demo web app built with cloudscribe components.